akshatra/Hoverable-icons1/README.md

 # Hoverable-icons1
-Creating hoverable cool interactive links for your web-page.
+Creating hoverable cool interactive link icons for your web-page.